-If writing is the invention of the language of the mind and all that comes with that… prior to history, symbolism is the language of the soul and all that comes with it.
-It is the root language of the empaths, the dreamers, the artists and the shamans which existed long before even any creation of runes, which were pre-alphabetic.
-Nothing is really older in language than our own palm lines but symbolism is a counterpart to such ancient languages.
+If writing is under the inventions of the language of the mind and all that it comes with that… symbolism is the language of the soul and all that it comes with it.
+It is the root language of the empaths, the dreamers, the artists and the shamans which existed long before any creation of runes, astrology, record keeping, mathematics.
+We didn’t need it and some of us still don’t.
+Nothing is really older in language than our own palm lines on our hands, these are the oldest symbols in humanity, but symbolism is a counterpart to such ancient languages.

 This communication of the symbol above can be seen in almost all ancient clothing designs, a reflection of our “subtle bodies” (our souls) or the “root or bones” of our “emotional and energetic” language expressed through image, dreams, art, symbolism, imagination (manifestation of image) and intuitive energetic intelligence such as synchronicity and natural magic (nature).

 We don’t need to explore anymore, we need to take the journey back to our past and past lives to heal our fragmented souls.
 That is the future you should invest in.
 When winter comes, the north winds blow and the midnight sun is the moon light of half the year that is cyclical to our emotional nature.

 Dreamers need to understand our empathic and old soul natures of prehistory for their own future.
 This is a path of a full spiritual journey (not just mind-body) and the thirst this lifetime starts from birth and lasts our whole entire life.
 In the beginning ages of the last 7,000 years it was body & soul (sun & moon), in the last 2,500 years it was body and mind (sun).
 Now we enter Soul & Nature again (Earth & Moon) and it is self understanding and reclaiming, first our human and its karma and then our nature (animism, celestial and elemental).